viebel/blog.klipse.tech/_posts/2017-01-25-tiny-compiler-transformer.md

 draft: true
 ---

-## The visitor
+## The transformer

-Next up, the transformer.
-Our transformer is going to take the AST that we have built and pass it to our traverser function with a visitor and will create a new ast.
+Our transformer is going to take the AST that we have built and pass it to a traverser function with a visitor in order to create a new ast.

-If the orignial AST is:
+An AST like this:

 ~~~javascript
 {